 Conditions with similar symptoms

-The doctor will need to distinguish RA from other conditions with similar symptoms, such as:
+The doctor will need to distinguish RA from other conditions with similar symptoms,

 - reduce inflammation to the joints